Can You Grow Parsnip in Zone 6a?

 📅 When to Plant in Zone 6a

-Based on Zone 6a's average last frost of early April and first frost of late October.
+Based on Zone 6a's average last frost of early April and first frost of late October — frost can arrive earlier or later in any given year, so check your local forecast before you transplant.

 🌱 Growing Parsnip in Zone 6a